joonaskiuru/weather_app/README.md

 A weather app with a GUI.
 Fetches the weather from www.foreca.fi.

+# Installation
+Clone the git repo.
+Then in the repo install the dependencies: pip install -r requirements.txt

+Run the program with:
+python weather.py

 # GUI
 Enter the city of your choice to the textbox in the right upper corner.
 Then press the "Get Weather"-button.